Valori family: Bartolemeo di Filippo

 He was a student of Traversari.

-A principal member of the Council of Florence.
+He was a principal member of the Council of Florence.

 Francesco

-He was born in 1438 and studied in the Platonic academy of Florence.
-He married to a lady of the Canigiani family.
-He served as ambassador for Florence, and was four time Gonfalonieri di Guistizia.
-Initially a supporter of the Medici, but upon the death of Lorenzo il Magnifico in 1492, despite his oligarchic aristocratic leanings, he drew closer the partisans of Savonarola.
-This brought him into conflict with the partisans of the Medici, and as part of the Republican government Francesco pronounced death sentences on some prominent aristocrats linked to an unsuccessful plot to return Piero de' Medici to power, including Lorenzo Tornabuoni, Bernardo del Nero, G. Pucci, G. Cambi, and Niccolo Ridolfi.
-He had extracted some of this evidence through torture of Lamberto Dell'Antélla.
+Francesco was born in 1438 and studied at the Platonic academy of Florence.
+He married a lady from the Canigiani family.
+He served as ambassador for Florence, and was Gonfalonieri di Guistizia four times.
+He was initially a supporter of the Medici, but upon the death of Lorenzo il Magnifico in 1492, and despite his oligarchic aristocratic leanings, he drew closer to the partisans of Savonarola.
+This brought him into conflict with the partisans of the Medici, and as part of the Republican government, Francesco pronounced death sentences on some prominent aristocrats linked to an unsuccessful plot to return Piero de' Medici to power, including Lorenzo Tornabuoni, Bernardo del Nero, G. Pucci, G. Cambi, and Niccolo Ridolfi.
+He had extracted some of this evidence through the torture of Lamberto Dell'Antélla.
 These acts gained him enmity and with the fall of the Savonarola rule in April 1498, he was arrested, but murdered near the San Procolo chapel on route to his jailing at the Signoria by Vincenzio Ridolfi.

 Niccolò

-Was born sometime during 1464 and died during 1526.
-He wrote a history of Lorenzo de' Medici, father to Pope Leo X. He was a nephew to Francesco.
+Niccolò was born in 1464 and died in 1526.
+He wrote a history of Lorenzo de' Medici, father to Pope Leo X. He was a nephew of Francesco.